BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Objectives-List.md

   10Cows: "breed cow 10 notify:2 actions:reward"
 ```

-## Put items in a chest: `chestput`
+## Put items into a chest

+__Context__: @snippet:condition-meta:online@
+__Syntax__: `chestput <location> <items> [items-stay]`
-This objective requires the player to put specified items in a specified chest.
-First argument is a location of the
+__Description__: The player has to put the specified items into the specified chest.

-chest, second argument is a list of items (from _items_ section), separated with a comma.
-You can also add amount of
+First argument is a location of the chest, second argument is a list of items (from _items_ section),
+separated with a comma.
-items after a colon.
-The items will be removed upon completing the objective unless you add `items-stay` optional
+You can also add amount of items after a colon.
+The items will be removed upon completing the objective unless you add `items-stay` optional argument.
-argument.
 By default, only one player can look into the chest at the same time.
 You can change it by adding the key
 `multipleaccess`.

 ```YAML title="Example"